top of page

 Lachlan Driscoll

-Lachlan is a theatre director and producer.
-Credits include: As Director: DISNEY OFF ICE, PICNIC AT HANGING ROCK, THE TURQUOISE ELEPHANT and PORTRAITS (all for Observatory Theatre); AS TOLD BY THE BOYS WHO FED ME APPLES (Anywhere Festival); WRITER’S BLOCK and AGE IS JUST A NUMBER (PIP Theatre Toucan Club); MIDNIGHT AT THE CEMETERY (Blue Roo Theatre Company); As Devisor: HANDLE WITH CARE (Ad Astra).
+Lachlan is a theatre director, dramaturg and producer.
+Credits include: As Director: DISNEY OFF ICE, PICNIC AT HANGING ROCK, THE TURQUOISE ELEPHANT and PORTRAITS (all for Observatory Theatre); AS TOLD BY THE BOYS WHO FED ME APPLES (Anywhere Festival, Nominated for the 2024 Anywhere Award for Theatre); WRITER’S BLOCK and AGE IS JUST A NUMBER (PIP Theatre Toucan Club); MIDNIGHT AT THE CEMETERY (Blue Roo Theatre Company); As Devisor: HANDLE WITH CARE (Ad Astra).

-Lachlan has produced shows at Wynnum Fringe, Anywhere Festival, Fringe Brisbane and Backbone Festival.
-Their 2021 show UTOPIA! was supported by Moreton Bay Regional Council and performed at the Redcliffe Museum.
-They are also the Creative Director of Northside Studio, an arts hub dedicated to workshops and opportunities for artists.
+Lachlan has produced shows at Wynnum Fringe, Anywhere Festival and Backbone Festival.
+His 2021 show UTOPIA! was supported by Moreton Bay Regional Council and performed at the Redcliffe Museum.

 Lachlan is passionate about new plays and performance work, and is involved in their development as a dramaturg and creative producer.
-Other experience includes: Member of Australian Theatre for Young People “Yabbies” (Youth Advisory Board), Residency at Lighthouse Arts, and Festival Director Internship at Anywhere Festival.
+Other experience includes: Member of Australian Theatre for Young People “Yabbies” (Youth Advisory Board), Residency at Lighthouse Arts, Festival Director Internship at Anywhere Festival, and Regional Arts Australia National Assessor Pool '25-'27.

 Emma Churchland Headshot 2.JPG